retrography/digital-methods/index.md

 A hands-on tutorial will follow each theory session.
 The students must come prepared to the tutorials as well.
 They have to familiarise themselves with the software package used in the session beforehand.
 The tutorial exercises will be communicated to the students at least a week in advance.

 The students will have to pick one of the presented methods to implement in their term paper.
-A short paper proposal (2-3 pages) and a usable dataset are due before the personal appointment.
+A short paper proposal (2-3 pages) and a usable dataset are due before the personal appointment (Dec.
+12).

 A presentation session is scheduled on the last day of the course, so that the students receive constructive feedback from their colleagues and the instructors.